Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 If the app runs on Windows with IIS then the WebSocket support must be installed and enabled on the web server.
 Without WebSocket support, you must manually refresh the user interface for notifications, or updated comments and project items to show.

-A WebSocket connection is a full-duplex communication channel over TCP from the browser client to the web server, and was standardized by IETF as RFC6445 in 2011.
-It is available in all modern browsers, but may still pose a problem with firewalls and reverse proxies not yet implementing the standard.
+A WebSocket connection is a full-duplex communication channel over TCP from the browser client to the web server and was standardized by IETF as RFC6445 in 2011.
+It is available in modern browsers but may still pose a problem with firewalls and reverse proxies not yet implementing the standard.

 Enable WebSocket support

-After that, make sure that the HttpRuntime is targeting version 4.5; if not, the server is unable to initiate the WebSocket connection.
+After that, make sure that the HttpRuntime is targeting version 4.5; if not, the server cannot initiate the WebSocket connection.
 You do this by putting the following setting in the web.config file:

 <system.web>